ndwarshuis/org-ml/README.md

 #### om-elem-table-replace-cell! `(row-index column-index cell-text table)`

 Replace a cell in `table` with `cell-text`.
-`cell-text` is a string which will replace the contents of the cell at `row-index` and `column-index` (zero-indexed integers).
+`cell-text` is a string which will replace the children of the cell at `row-index` and `column-index` (zero-indexed integers).

 ```el